machineghost/workday-time-entry-bookmarklet/README.md

-## workday-time-entry-bookmarklet
-Javascript code for a "bookmarklet" that facilitates easier entry into the Workday time management system.

 ## What's a Bookmarklet?

 A bookmarklet is a short piece of Javascript code that replaces the URL field of an ordinary browser bookmark.
 Whenever the user clicks that bookmark,  its code is run.